16 South Australia

 The Bannon decade (1982–92)

 As Figures 1 and 2 show, the Labor Party quickly recovered from the loss of government in 1979, returning to power just three years later.
 But Premier John Bannon was a Labor leader substantially different from Dunstan.
 Where Dunstan was charismatic, ostentatious and a zealous reformer, Bannon was cautious, mainstream, and sought incremental change.
-Where social and cultural transformations were the aim of Dunstan’s Cabinets, Bannon’s governments focused more on careful economic management.[17]
-Under Bannon, Labor enjoyed considerable successes, seeing the opening of the Olympic Dam mining project, expansion of the defence industry, development of the public transportation system, greater environmental protection, and reforms in the school and criminal justice systems.
+Where social and cultural transformations were the aim of Dunstan’s Cabinets, Bannon’s governments focused more on careful economic management.[18]
+Under Bannon, Labor enjoyed considerable successes, including the opening of the Olympic Dam mining project, expansion of the defence industry, development of the public transportation system, greater environmental protection, and reforms in the school and criminal justice systems.
 But the collapse of the government-owned State Bank, one of the largest economic crises in South Australia’s history, brought about the end of Bannon’s premiership and, soon after, a decade in opposition for the Labor Party.
-Interpretations differ on Bannon’s record in office:[18] critics see a decade of missed opportunities (especially in contrast to Dunstan’s record), while others laud modest reform in much more economically constrained times.
+Interpretations differ on Bannon’s record in office: critics see a decade of missed opportunities (especially in contrast to Dunstan’s record), while others laud modest reform in much more economically constrained times.[19]

 The Brown/Olsen/Kerin governments (1993–2002)